KritikaKumari09/Sign-Speak/README.md

 Translation & Speech (Murf API)
 The recognized gesture is converted into text.
 This text is then passed to the Murf API, which generates natural-sounding voice output.
 The voice can be generated in multiple languages, enabling cross-cultural communication.

-Two-Way Communication
+One-Way Communication
-The hearing individual's verbal response is transcribed into text and displayed on the app for the deaf/mute user.
-This enables smooth, real-time, two-way interaction without the need for a human interpreter.
+The app provides a real-time, one-way communication channel from sign language to spoken language.

 🌟 Key Features
 Cross-Language Communication: Supports multiple languages for inclusivity across regions and cultures.